cobrel/java-swing-phonebook-app/README.md

 [![release](https://img.shields.io/github/v/release/cobrel/webScrapingJavaSwingSelenium?logo=GitHub&style=for-the-badge)](https://github.com/cobrel/java-swing-phonebook-app/releases/tag/v1.0.0)

-- In order to run this app, you must have java 1.8 and mariadb 10.3 installed
+- In order to run this app, you must have java 1.8 and mariadb/mysql server installed
 - Create a database (CREATE DATABASE java_app;), quit mariadb and upload the db (mysql –u root –p java_app < insertpathhere/db.sql)
+- Create an user (CREATE USER 'test'@'localhost' IDENTIFIED BY 'test';), then select the database (USE java_app;), and lastly (GRANT ALL PRIVILEGES ON java_app.* TO 'test'@'localhost';)

 Video
 -